John Shadegg: Political positions

-In every Congress since the 104th Congress, U.S. Congressman John Shadegg has introduced the Enumerated Powers Act, although it has not been passed into law.
+From the 104th Congress to the 111th Congress, Shadegg introduced the Enumerated Powers Act, although it has not been passed into law.
 At the beginning of the 105th Congress, the House of Representatives incorporated the substantive requirement of the Enumerated Powers Act into the House rules.

 In 2007, he opposed several bills to set a deadline to withdraw troops from Iraq.
 Shadegg voted against the Fair Minimum Wage Act of 2007, which increased the federal minimum wage from $5.15 to $7.25 an hour.
 Shadegg voted for a bill to build a 700 mi fence along the border between the United States and Mexico (Secure Fence Act of 2006).
 In 2005, Shadegg voted against a bill to create a flag-burning amendment to the Constitution.

 Shadegg is a staunch advocate of a federal prohibition of online poker.
 In 2006, he cosponsored H.R.
 4411, the Goodlatte-Leach Internet Gambling Prohibition Act and H.R.
 4777, the Internet Gambling Prohibition Act.

 Shadegg is vehemently opposed to the Healthcare Reform Package that was tabled in October 2009.
 He said the reform package is a "Soviet-style gulag health care", and will make American healthcare something akin to that available to the prisoners of Russian gulag.

 On October 14, 2009, Shadegg joined with three fellow Representatives in calling for the investigation of CAIR (the Council on American-Islamic Relations) over allegations of trying to plant "spies", based on a CAIR memo indicating that they "will develop national initiatives such as Lobby Day, and placing Muslim interns in Congressional offices."
 The request came in the wake of the publication of a book, Muslim Mafia, the foreword of which had been penned by Congresswoman Sue Myrick, that portrayed CAIR as a subversive organization allied with international terrorists.
 CAIR has countered that these initiatives are extensively used by all advocacy groups and accused Shadegg and his colleagues of intending to intimidate American Muslims who "take part in the political process and exercise their rights."